SmartTokenLabs/TokenScript/ERCs/ERC5XX0 draft.md

 #### Script updates
 Besides issues of script location, another issue is how the script can be updated in a manner where the caller can be sure it is authentic.

-We solve this issue by allowing the issuer to update the `scriptURI` on-chain, when the URI points to an immutable location or the URI itself contains info for script validation.
+We address this issue by allowing the issuer to update the `scriptURI` on-chain, when the URI points to an immutable location or the URI itself contains info for script validation.

 This ensures that the script can be changed, even in cases where the URI points to a location based on the hash digest of the script (which is the case if it is stored on the IPFS).

 If instead the `scriptURI` points to a mutable location, it can be updated without on-chain interaction, as described in ERC 5XX1.

 #### Overview

 With the discussion above in mind we outline the solution proposed by this ERC.
 For this purpose we consider the following variables:
-- `SCPrivKey`: The private signing key controlling a smart contract implementing this ERC, which is associated with the tokens issued.
+- `SCPrivKey`: The private signing key to administrate a smart contract implementing this ERC, which is associated with the tokens issued.
 - `script`: The script supplying additional functionality to the tokens.

 With these variables in mind we can describe the life cycle of the `scriptURI` functionality:
 - Issuance
-1. The token issuer issues the tokens and a smart contract implementing this ERC, with the controlling signing key for the smart contract being `SCPrivKey`.
+1. The token issuer issues the tokens and a smart contract implementing this ERC, with the admin signing key for the smart contract being `SCPrivKey`.
 2. The token issuer calls `setScriptURI` with the `scriptURI`.

 - Update `scriptURI`